 How many times has that been the mantra playing in your head?

-You’ve tried the products, watched YouTube videos, read articles and reviews, yet you’re still plagued with a face full of acne.
-These products and methods are seemingly working for everyone else, why not you?
+You’ve tried the products, watched YouTube videos, and read articles and reviews, yet you’re still plagued with a face full of acne.
+These products and methods are seemingly working for everyone else, so why not you?

 You’re tired of getting excited by gleaming promises from new products only to be let down.
 Again.
 What’s the point of trying?
 This is your reality, and nothing will ever change.
 Sound familiar?

 Okay, you’ve had your pity party, now let’s do something about it.